 While these differences may define you as a weirdo, they’ll also make you a badass.

-I want to inspire other girls that it’s okay be different.
+I want to inspire others that it’s okay be different.
 It’s okay to not fit the mold.
 It’s okay to be weird because even though others may judge you, you will be a much happier person.